-A soaring hawk can be majestic to see over the backyard, but some of the glamour is lost when birders realize hawks eat birds and may be hunting favorite backyard species.
+A soaring hawk can be majestic to see over the yard, but some of the glamour is lost when birders realize that hawks eat other birds and may be hunting favorite backyard species.
 Many birders prefer to protect their backyard birds from hawks rather than contribute to a predator’s meals.
-While it may not be possible to completely prevent hawks from visiting a yard to hunt, there are many easy ways to give backyard birds an edge over aerial predators without harming any birds.
+While it may not be possible to completely prevent hawks from visiting a yard, there are many easy ways to give backyard birds an edge over aerial predators without harming any birds, including the hunting hawks.

-The most common backyard hawks are all smaller birds of prey: the sharp-shinned hawk, the Cooper’s hawk and the American kestrel in North America, as well as similar species in other parts of the world.
-While it is possible that larger hawks will visit backyards to prey on small birds, these specific birds of prey are fast, agile fliers that are well adapted to flying around feeders, buildings and trees to catch small, panicked birds.
+The most common backyard hawks are all smaller birds of prey, including the sharp-shinned hawk, the Cooper’s hawk, the red-tailed hawk, and the American kestrel in North America as well as similar species in other parts of the world.
+While it is possible that larger hawks will visit yards and gardens to hunt, these species are fast, agile fliers that are well adapted to flying around feeders, birdbaths, buildings, and trees to catch small, panicked birds.

 Protecting Backyard Birds From Hawks